JamFox/quartz.jamfox.dev/content/Life, Psychology, Philosophy/How to Live.md

 ### Chaos or Order

 To do things now or later?
+Most people are usually told repeatedly that they should complete their things earlier rather than later.
+As a rule this works, but I know many a people who exceed in meeting deadlines late.
+Doing things last minute can be an advantage if you let yourself do things this way and don't beat yourself up for not doing it early.

 Sources: